skyfe79/Awesome/README.md

 - [imagemagick_lib_iphone](https://github.com/marforic/imagemagick_lib_iphone) - Scripts and instructions to compile ImageMagick as a static library to use in any iOS project
 - [SGARViewStyles](https://github.com/simplegeo/SGARViewStyles) - An example of stylizing and using the AR view included in SimpleGeo's iPhone SDK
 - [aroma](https://github.com/leafo/aroma) - a game engine: lua, opengl es 2.0, native client
-- [MonkVG](https://github.com/micahpearlman/MonkVG) - MonkVG is an OpenVG 1.1 like vector graphics API implementation optimized for game use currently using an OpenGL ES backend that should be compatible with any HW that supports OpenGL ES 2.0 which includes most iOS and Android devices.
 - [wax](https://github.com/probablycorey/wax) - Wax is now being maintained by alibaba
 - [redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.
 - [yajl-objc](https://github.com/gabriel/yajl-objc) - Objective-C bindings for YAJL (Yet Another JSON Library) C library